Wyver-Solutions/wyver-solutions/30-values.md

 Anyone that works under the Wyver Solutions banner is signed up to these values.

 At least 10% of our profits is given away to local and international charities; usually with an educational focus.
-Charities we support on a regular basis include:
+Charities we have supported include:

 - <a href="http://boaztrust.org.uk/" target="_blank">Boaz Trust</a> - serving destitute asylum seekers
 - <a href="http://reaperministries.org.uk/" target="_blank">Reaper Ministries</a> - particularly the [school](http://www.reaperministries.org.uk/reaper-ministries-in-action/action-in-malawi/good-hope-school-malawi/) they fund and govern in Malawi